flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

 ## Engine Start

-Once you are clear of the terminal and/or the ground crew has notified you it is clear to start engines you can proceed with the following steps.
+Once we are clear of the terminal and/or the ground crew has notified the flight crew it is clear to start engines, we can proceed with the following steps.

-Start the chronometer above the ND to help you monitor the start up time of your engines.
+Start the chronometer above the ND to help monitor the start up time of the engines.

 ![chrono button](../assets/beginner-guide/taxi/chrono.png)